 Combined with inclusivity in fashion becoming a non-negotiable and the allure of Generation M, this is an untapped market brands can’t afford to ignore.

 Religion isn’t the only reason women are opting to cover up.
-For some, it’s a personal preference, where modesty is empowering.
-With the #MeToo movement now ingrained in our culture, more women are dressing for themselves rather than the male gaze.
+Some are motivated by fashion trends.
+Floor-skimming dresses, demure necklines and voluminous sleeves are regular runway fixtures season-on-season and are a foundation for subcultures like Cottagecore.
+For others, it’s a personal preference, where modesty is empowering.
+With the #MeToo movement now firmly ingrained in our culture, more women are actively dressing for themselves rather than the male gaze.

 As demand for modest dressing grows globally, we’ve studied how fashion trends are influenced at western retailers, as well as what opportunities brands can tap into.

 EDITED data influences how Zara, boohoo and Marni make decisions about top-performing trends.
 Get in touch to see our Market Intelligence Platform in action.